 Born at Albany Terrace, Burnley in January 1896, Edgar was educated at St Mary Magdalene's School in the town before going on to study art at Burnley Technical College where he became a prominent member (and a local champion swimmer) of Burnley Swimming Club and Drum Major of Burnley Boy's Club.
-In 1911 he was employed as a weaver at Woodbine Mill, Sycamore Avenue, Burnley where he was still in employment at the time of his enlistment.
+At first a house painter, by 1911 he was employed as a weaver at Woodbine Mill, Sycamore Avenue, Burnley where he was still in employment at the time of his enlistment.

 On 5 October 1914, Edgar enlisted into the 5th Battalion East Lancashire Regiment (TF) at the Howe Street recruitment office, Burnley and, in November, began his training at Southport.
 In January 1915, he was promoted to sergeant and became a musketry instructor at Bisley the following October.
 Between March 1916 and February 1917, he was employed on home service duties on the East Coast Defences and also qualified as an instructor in Reconnaissance, Sniping and Marksmanship at Rugeley Camp (11 August 1916).
 He later also became an instructor in Physical Drill.